caendesilva/writing-tips/_posts/alternatives-to-said-in-creative-writing.md

 ---
-title: "Alternatives to "said" in creative writing"
+title: 'Alternatives to "said" in creative writing'
 description: 'Some alternatives to "said" in creative writing, sorted by mood/category.'
 date: "2024-10-27"
 author: caen